Auhrus/fivem-docker-server/README.md

 ```
 Please replace all things written in CAPS.

-3. After all data has been downloaded, the Container will be get stopped.

-4. Restart the container and the txAdmin server will start.
+3. After all data has been downloaded, the txAdmin server will start.

-5. Now the txAdmin server must be set up.
+4. Now the txAdmin server must be set up.
 This is done via the web interface provided by FiveM.<br>
    [[Here]](https://docs.fivem.net/docs/server-manual/setting-up-a-server-txadmin/#start-the-server) you can read from point 2 on, how to set up txAdmin.
 (The PIN can be found in the server console)

-6. After that the FiveM server will be started and you can play.
+5. After that the FiveM server will be started and you can play.

 ## Environment Variables🔢